mboland23/Recipe-Recommender/README.md

 ## Recommendation Tool
 The collaborative filtering function created for users takes in four main inputs - the user ID, ingredient of interest, recipe type, and number of recipes.
 The function then outputs a given number of recipes that match the inputs for that user ID and that are predicted to be top rated.
 Below you can see two examples of the output of the function for the same user.
 The first is inputting two different ingredients and keeping the food type the same.
-In this case we use the subcategory of "any", which denotes any recipe (essentially no subcategory filtering".
+In this case we use the subcategory of "any", which denotes any recipe - essentially no subcategory filtering.
 You can see the difference in the recommendations below.

 First, we see the recommendations for chicken as the ingredient.